Android Screenshots and Shortcuts

 Going The Rooting Route

 The final route is to root your phone and use one of the many screenshot apps for rooted Android devices.
 Rooting your device can vary from device to device, and it can take someone tech savvy, but it’s mostly painless.
-Once rooted, there are a number of apps available on Google Play that will take screenshots.
-Screenshot UX is a popular paid app, but there are some free ones out there like Screenshot HD.
+Once rooted, there are a number of apps for Android that will take screenshots available on Google Play.
+Screenshot UX is a popular paid app, but there are some free screenshot apps out there like Screenshot HD.
 Some of them have options that go beyond what is offered by the quick screenshots offered in vanilla Android 4.x, so if you have specific needs, you may want to check out this route.

 No matter what route you have to take to get screenshots of your Android device, we hope you find a method for you that’s quick and relatively painless!